-The functionality of the system relies on multiple components working in tandem to monitor and regulate the temperature, people count, and appliances in a laboratory.
-An AC-DC converter charges the battery, which powers the system components.
-The ESP32 Microcontroller serves as the central controller, relaying electrical signals to the relay to toggle connected appliances from OFF to ON when it receives an SMS command over the GSM network.
+The functionality of the system relies on Step 9: If the temperature is above range, activate multiple components working in tandem to monitor and regulate the temperature, people An AC-DC converter charges the battery, which powers the system components.
+The ESP32 Microcontroller serves as the central controller, Step 12: Display temperature and face detection relaying electrical signals to the relay to toggle connected appliances from OFF to ON when it Step 13: Repeat steps 9-12 until the counter receives an SMS command over the GSM network.
 The MLX 90614 thermometer measures the temperature through the proximity sensor, while the ESP32 Camera Module and Proximity sensor collaborate to detect people's faces entering or leaving the lab.

-The face detection system's working principle combines two signals: Face detected = 1, No Face detected = 0, Body sensed by the Infrared sensor =1, and Nobody sensed by the Infrared sensor = 0.
-Users can send commands to the ESP32 Microcontroller through text messages over the GSM network.
+The face detection system's working principle combines two signals: Face detected = 1, No Face detected = 0, Body sensed by the Infrared After ensuring that all the connections are sensor =1, and Nobody sensed by the Infrared ESP32 Microcontroller through text messages over the GSM network.
 Additionally, two RPG LEDs indicate the thermometer and GSM module's operation statuses.
-The LCD exhibits temperature, people count, and appliance status and the Relay Control Unit toggles the appliances from ON to OFF.
-A plastic box that splits into three mini-housings organizes and simplifies installation, and thorough testing ensures correct functioning before installation.
-Finally, the appliances link to the Relay Control Unit.
+The LCD exhibits external views of the proposed system, including temperature, people count, and appliance status, the thermometer.
+The system underwent testing to and the Relay Control Unit toggles the appliances evaluate its accuracy in temperature measurement from ON to OFF.
+A plastic box that splits into three and face detection.
+A relay control test was also mini-housings organizes and simplifies conducted to ensure that the relay operated installation, and thorough testing ensures correct correctly and switched the appliances on and off functioning before installation.
+Finally, the as intended.
+Subsequent subsections present the appliances link to the Relay Control Unit.